intranda/goobi-plugin-step-delay/docs/index_en.md

 ## Overview and functionality
 This plugin pauses the workflow for as long as specified in the configuration file.
+Once the configured time has been reached, the relevant workflow step is automatically closed and the workflow continues.

 ## Configuration